Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 - Hospitality-anchored services on flagship projects (ORLA, One Palm).

-- Ultra-prime resale market in Dubai is thin – 145+ days on a typical 2-bed exit at One Palm.
+- Ultra-prime resale market in Dubai is narrower – 145+ days median on a typical 2-bed exit at One Palm; plan the hold horizon.

-- Volume is too low for institutional-grade comparables.
+- Volume is low for institutional-grade comparables – the comparable set is narrower.

 Danube sits at the affordable end of the volume table – 983 units Q1 2026, AED 2.3B sales value.
 Their pitch is studio + 1-bed product with 1% monthly payment plans (the headline 1%-per-month structure that's actually a 60-month post-handover plan with a 20% down).
 The marketing has worked – Danube has been a top-10 volume developer for three years running.